-The Visual Separation on Approach application builds on AIRB.
+The VSA application builds on AIRB.
 It allows the pilot to select an aircraft to follow on approach.
 Additional information about the selected aircraft, such as range and ground speed, is displayed to the pilot to enhance the flight crew's situational awareness.
 The CDTI display is used to assist the pilots in acquiring and maintaining visual contact during a visual approach.